opdev1004/saveCategoryBasedFeed/README.md

 ## Problems & Solve:
 1. Why not using database?:
-  * Duh.... files are quicker, database is slower.
+  * files are quicker, database is slower.
 Json files are good enough for blog data.
 2. The name of json file is ugly.. why does it have to use urlencode?
   * To support other languages in any OS.
-Well i haven't done testing for linux yet but it should be working on linux because i have used similar script on debian server and it only required small change that i do not remember.
+I haven't done testing for linux yet but it should be working on linux because i have used similar script on debian server and it only required small change that i do not remember.
 3. Why PHP?
 PHP is so bad..
   * Most of opensource CMSs that i've seen are developed with PHP and if you have web server there is bigger chance you might use cms based on php for website and blog(blogger) for personal use.
 This means you can build same script with other language.